michaelt/series/README.md

 The rest of the report is [here](http://michaelt.github.io/bench/seriesbench.html).
-Lines marked 'f.g.h/FUSED' bench compositions of functions defined through the fusion framework described above; those marked 'f.g.h' bench compositions of functions given ordinary recursive definitions using the constructors of the `Series`, `FreeT` and `Producer` (`Proxy`) datatype.
-The corresponding programs written with `Data.List` and
-`Data.Vector.Unboxed` are marked 'list' and 'vector'
+Lines marked 'f.g.h/FOLDING' bench compositions of functions defined through the fusion framework described above; those marked 'f.g.h' bench compositions of functions given ordinary definitions using the constructors or as they are exported by suitable libraries.
+Functions from `Data.Vector.Unboxed` are marked 'vector' and are included for comparison.

 The benchmarks are pure and thus use `Folding (Of a) Identity ()`, `Series (Of a) Identity ()` and `[a]`.
 It is interesting that for these benchmarks, the